niklasb/hack2win-chrome/README.md

 `pwn.py` is the web server that serves the exploit.
 Run it on Linux (or WSL) and start Chrome in guest mode, then browse to `http://localhost:8000/`

+## License

+This code is released under a BSD license specified in the file [`LICENSE`](https://github.com/niklasb/hack2win-chrome/blob/master/LICENSE)